youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration_constants.md

 Whether this platform can map executable memory.
 This is required for platforms that want to JIT.

-### kSbDefaultMmapThreshold

-Determines the threshold of allocation size that should be done with mmap (if available), rather than allocated within the core heap.

-### kSbFileAltSepChar

-The current platform's alternate file path component separator character.
-This is like SB_FILE_SEP_CHAR, except if your platform supports an alternate character, then you can place that here.
-For example, on windows machines, the primary separator character is probably '\', but the alternate is '/'.

-### kSbFileAltSepString

-The string form of SB_FILE_ALT_SEP_CHAR.

 ### kSbFileMaxName

 The current platform's maximum length of the name of a single directory entry,